herrkaefer/baby-naming/readme.md

 # Usage

-main.py is the main file for kivy
+- main.py is the entry file for kivy
+- babyname.py is the module dealing with baby name generation, feedback by choice, setting, user management, etc.
+- character_tool.py is the module for preprocessing texts

 # todo